Indian women's futsal team camp begins in Bhavnagar - www.lokmattimes.com

 Indian women's futsal team camp begins in Bhavnagar

-Bhavnagar (Gujarat)[India], November 11 : The first-ever camp to select the Indian women's futsal team for the AFC Women's ...
+New Delhi, Nov 11 The first-ever camp to select the Indian women’s futsal team for the AFC Women’s ...

-Bhavnagar (Gujarat)[India], November 11 : The first-ever camp to select the Indian women's futsal team for the AFC Women's Futsal Asian Cup 2025 Qualifiers to be played in Indonesia in January, commenced in Bhavnagar, Gujarat, on Monday.
+New Delhi, Nov 11 The first-ever camp to select the Indian women’s futsal team for the AFC Women’s Futsal Asian Cup 2025 Qualifiers to be played in Indonesia in January, commenced in Bhavnagar, Gujarat, on Monday.

-Twenty-five players are in the camp, which will continue till November 25, 2024.
-It will be followed by another camp in December.

 Indian women’s futsal camp probables squad: Drishti Pant, Khushbu Saroj, Ritika Singh, Pooja Gupta, Arya More, Vaishnavi Barate, Radhika Patel, Madhubala Alawe, Shreya Oza, Riya Modi, Alphonsia M, Santhra K, Anjitha M, Debika Tanti, Alekhya Kodi, Khushi Sheth, Akshita Swami, Achom Degio, Mitinam Perme, Ashwini MR, Maya Rabari, Rebecca Zamthianmawi, Tanvi Mavani, Sandya Kumari, Pushpa Sahu.